 The first method works when you want to remove empty rows from your data.
 To begin, chose a column of data that has empty cells in the same rows where the other columns of data also have empty cells.
 This will be your control column.

 Select the Entire List

 The first step is to select the entire control column.
 If the column is long and your spreadsheet has other data in it, it’s often easier to select the bottom of your column first, and then extend your selection to select the top of your column.
-Here are some key combinations that will help you to do this easily:
+Here are some keyboard shortcuts that will help you to do this easily:

 - Ctrl+End — Select the bottom-right cell in your spreadsheet.